goerz/clusterjob/docs/source/introduction.rst

   information about submitted jobs, a workflow script can be aborted and rerun at any time, continuing where it left off.
 The intent is to manage a long-running set of calculations on a cluster from e.g. a laptop computer.
-* Separate the calculation from the specifics of a particular cluster/scheduling system.
+* Aid in separating the calculation workflow from the specifics of a particular cluster/scheduling system.
 The clusterjob package can read all backend information and resource requirements from :ref:`INI-style text files <inifiles>`.
   This allows to easily port an existing computing workflow to a different